History of Indiana in Timeline

 1988: Dan Quayle Elected Vice President

-1990: Population Growth Concentration
+1990: Population Growth

-January 19, 1994: Record Low Temperature
+January 19, 1994: Record low temperature

-On January 19, 1994, Indiana recorded its record low temperature of −36 °F (−38 °C) at New Whiteland.
+On January 19, 1994, the record low temperature in Indiana of −36 °F (−38 °C) was recorded at New Whiteland.

 1994: Grissom Air Force Base Realigned